13 Common Barriers and Challenges of Cloud Adoption

 When it comes to cloud adoption enterprises usually have a lot of questions and worries around the whole process.
 While moving to the cloud has its obvious benefits, the first step of evaluating the digital transformation is to weigh all of the known (and possibly unknown) risks that come with it.
 So, we identified the top 13 hurdles when it comes to cloud migration in this article.

-Insufficient Training – Employees do not have the knowledge to implement the cloud infrastructure in the organization.
+Insufficient Training – Employees do not know to implement the cloud infrastructure in the organization.
 Lack of overall IT experience within the company is a prerequisite for finding external cloud experts that will be the human resource behind the transition.

-Complexity Due to Multiple Locations and Divisions – Implementing cross-functional teams can be helpful for supporting better collaboration and integration, while also avoiding shadow IT.
-In order for the whole organization to take advantage of the cloud migration implementation, all of the division managers need to be trained on how the new processes will work.
+Complexity Due to Multiple Locations and Divisions – Implementing cross-functional teams can help support better collaboration and integration, while also avoiding shadow IT.
+For the whole organization to take advantage of the cloud migration implementation, all of the division managers need to be trained on how the new processes will work.

 No Strategy -> No Action – Moving to the cloud is a lengthy process that acquires a lot of planning.
 Some companies delay making this step because of this.
-Cloud adaptation itself is time consuming and complex enough to be implemented.
+Cloud adaptation itself is time-consuming and complex enough to be implemented.
 But once set in place the need for support is very little.
-In fact, the first action could be hiring external IT partner so they can plan and implement the initial strategy.
-The internal effort could be down to minimum when the heavy lifting job has been taken away.
+The first action could be hiring external IT partners so they can plan and implement the initial strategy.
+The internal effort could be down to a minimum when the heavy lifting job has been taken away.

 Data Sovereignty – It is a big worry in mostly the public sector, government, military & defense organizations that are heavily regulated.
 Personal data is very sensitive and while new data-driven technologies yield benefits and potentials, they also confront different agents and stakeholders with challenges in retaining control over their data.
 Thus, there is a need to investigate systematically what data sovereignty is intended to encompass when migrating to the cloud.

-Overthinking – Organizations that want to do things right invest in deep analysis on cloud adopting.
-So many times it happens that we face the Analysis Paralysis Phase that result in delay or even completely stop the process of moving forward.
+Overthinking – Organizations that want to do things right invest in deep analysis on cloud adoption.
+So many times it happens that we face the Analysis Paralysis Phase that results in delay or even completely stops the process of moving forward.
 Mental barriers such as trust and lack of knowledge amplify the overthinking process and give no room for actual improvement.
 Overcoming this step as fast as possible can be done by making an informed decision.

-Current Workload Complexity – Every company has their own way of doing things.
-Most of the times they are reluctant of changing their workflow and they fear that working in the cloud will bring difficulties in their day to day tasks.
+Current Workload Complexity – Every company has its way of doing things.
+Most of the time they are reluctant to change their workflow and they fear that working in the cloud will bring difficulties in their day-to-day tasks.
 No such scenario will happen when objectives that need to be met are communicated beforehand and planned according to the enterprise’s specifications.

 Loss of Control – This concern is typical for every type of service when it is outsourced.
 Overlooking the whole process takes a lot of resources and this is when the realization that full control has been lost comes forward.
-Involving project managers and using project management tools are always the best way to handle large scale project so every step can be monitored closely.
+Involving project managers and using project management tools are always the best way to handle large-scale projects so every step can be monitored closely.

 Integration with the Existing Architecture – Changing what is working might be a no-no, but when it comes to cloud computing – it can be much easier to wrap your head around and implement the new working technology for better performance results.

-Privacy / Security Risks – Private physical platforms actually do not offer better storage security.
-Giants like Amazon, Google or Microsoft (and respectively their services: AWS, Azure, GCP) have built their security walls for decades now and this is why they are the virtual service providers that fill the gabs in your online defense system when moved to their cloud environment.
-In fact, cloud operations platform allows organizations to enforce cloud security best practices that are emended and automatically detects threads, issues and inefficiencies across their multi-cloud infrastructure.
+Privacy / Security Risks – Private physical platforms do not offer better storage security.
+Giants like Amazon, Google, or Microsoft (and respectively their services: AWS, Azure, GCP) have built their security walls for decades now and this is why they are the virtual service providers that fill the gaps in your online defense system when moved to their cloud environment.
+Cloud operations platform allows organizations to enforce cloud security best practices that are emended and automatically detect threats, issues, and inefficiencies across their multi-cloud infrastructure.

 Whatever you are worried about we might already have thought of it.
 This list scratches the surface of how challenging, worrying and difficult cloud adoption could be.
 But fear not of any of the points above when you have a reliable IT company on your side in this process.
 We encourage you to explore the possibilities of what the cloud can do for you.